-Can The IRS Seize Your Property for Tax Evasion?
+Can the IRS Seize Your Property for Not Paying Your Taxes?

-Evading taxes has serious implications, such as property seizure, penalties, in some cases, even jail time.
-The penalties for nonpayment include a fine of up to $250,000.
-The defaulter may also have to pay interest on the unpaid amount, from the due date of the payment to the day you pay the amount in full.
-The IRS can also take 15 percent of your Social Security benefits each month until the debt is clear.
-The good news is, there is always a way out.
-If you have received a notice for tax evasion, the IRS tax attorneys at the Law Offices of Nick Nemeth can help.
+Not filing or not paying your taxes can have serious implications, such as property seizures, penalties, and in some cases even jail.
+The taxpayer may also have to pay interest on the unpaid amount, from the due date of the payment to the day you pay the amount in full.
+The IRS can also take a portion of your wages, social security, bank accounts and many other assets until the debt is cleared or you have made some sort of other agreement with them.
+If you have received any type of IRS notice, the tax attorneys at the Law Offices of Nick Nemeth can help.

 Do not Lose Your Property and Assets to the IRS!

-Need Advice on Tax Evasion?
-Our Attorneys Can Help!
+Need IRS Tax Advice?
+Our Attorney Can Help!

-Even if you have received a Tax Evasion notice from the IRS, not all is lost.
-The IRS understands that taxpayers can have “valid” reasons that may prevent them from clearing their tax liabilities.
-That is the reason the federal body has a number of provisions to help taxpayers who are unable to pay their dues.
+Even if you have received threatening notices from the IRS, it’s not too late.
+The IRS understands that sometimes there are reasons a taxpayer might not be able to pay their tax debt, and hence, there are a variety of options to resolve that debt.
 Our experienced tax relief attorneys can represent your case and help you settle your IRS tax debt.
-To schedule a free consultation with one of of our IRS tax attorneys, fill out our contact form or simply call (972) 484-0829.
+To schedule a free consultation with one of of our IRS tax attorneys, fill out our Free Case Evaluation Form or simply call (972) 627-4580.